 On March 13, 2018, the Company filed a Petition for Post-Grant Review ("PGR") of the '961 patent with the Patent Trial and Appeal Board ("PTAB").
 The PGR argues that the '961 patent is invalid for lack of a written description, for lack of enablement, for indefiniteness, and as being anticipated by prior art.
 Purdue filed its Patent Owner Preliminary Response on July 10, 2018.
-The PTAB will make its institution decision on or before October 10, 2018.
+The PTAB entered an order to institute post-grant review of all claims of the '961 patent on October 4, 2018, upon a finding that it is more likely than not that the claims of the '961 patent are unpatentable.
+The PTAB has scheduled oral argument on the proceedings for July 10, 2019 and, absent special circumstances, will issue a decision on the patentability of the '961 patent by no later than October 4, 2019.